kafuuchino-desu/MCDaemon/README.md

 ### OnServerInfo() API

-define a function named as onServerInfo(server, info) in your plugin file(for example `plugin.py`)
+(non blocking)define a function named as onServerInfo(server, info) in your plugin file(for example `plugin.py`)

 ### onServerStartup() API

-define a define a function named as onServerStartup(server) in your plugin file(for example `plugin.py`)
+(non blocking)define a define a function named as onServerStartup(server) in your plugin file(for example `plugin.py`)

 ### onPlayerJoin() and onPlayerLeave() API

-define a function named as onPlayerJoin(server, playername) or onPlayerLeave(server, playername),the playername variable is a string containing the name of which player is joining/leaving server
+(non blocking)define a function named as onPlayerJoin(server, playername) or onPlayerLeave(server, playername),the playername variable is a string containing the name of which player is joining/leaving server

 ----------